 Yaotl (MH514r)

-This black-line drawing of the compound glyph for the personal name Yaotl ("The Combatant"), which is attested here as a man's name, consists of a frontal view of a war (yaoyotl) shield that serves as a turtle's back.
+This black-line drawing of the compound glyph for the personal name Yaotl ("The Combatant"), which is attested here as a man's name, consists of a frontal view of a war (yaoyotl) shield that double as a turtle's back.
 In a bird's eye view of the turtle (ayotl), the head, tail, and legs stick out from underneath the shield, with the head pointed upward.
-The pattern on the shield is a lattice-worth pattern of diamond shapes with dots in the middle.
+The pattern on the shield is a lattice-work pattern of diamond shapes with dots in the middle.
 The shape of the shield is similar to a European crest.
 Indigenous shields were historically round with feathers coming off the bottom.
 The diamond patterns of the turtle shell are reminiscent of the some of the shields--those that have the X division.
 See also the work of Lisardo Pérez Lugones for a discussion of the turtle-shield.

 Stephanie Wood